VirtualCodecNetwork/Virtual_Codec_Network/README.md

 ## NOTICE
-***IF you use our code, please cite our paper "Learning a Virtual Codec Based on Deep Convolutional Neural Network to Compress Image"
+***IF you use our code, please cite our paper "Virtual Codec Supervised Re-Sampling Network for Image Compression" and "Learning a Virtual Codec Based on Deep Convolutional Neural Network to Compress Image"

 ## Prerequisites:
 1. Linux